libapps/libapps-mirror/nassh/doc/FAQ.md

   that are beyond the scope of this FAQ.

-> How do I disable the audible bell?
+## How do I disable the audible bell?

+  You should manage your preferences under the Secure Shell Options page.
+  Just right click the app in Chrome, select Options, and see the Sounds section.
+The documentation below is meant for people hacking on the source directly.

   Open the JavaScript console and type...

      term_.prefs_.set('audible-bell-sound', '')

-> How do I change the color scheme?
+## How do I change the color scheme?

+  You should manage your preferences under the Secure Shell Options page.
+  Just right click the app in Chrome, select Options, and see the Appearance section.
+The documentation below is meant for people hacking on the source directly.

   You can change the foreground, background or cursor color preferences from the JavaScript console like this...